Stexinator/salvage-union-combat-automation/README.md

 - When targeted the output can apply the damage to the target via a button

 ## Changelog
+0.0.16
+- add ability to add custom buttons for combat
+  - you can find this option under settings
+  - you need to separate each entry with , oder ;

 0.0.15
 - do not inform player that items without uses do not have any uses left